keptn/lifecycle-toolkit/docs/content/en/contribute/docs/contribution-guidelines/_index.md

 ---

-Before using the **Keptn Lifecycle Toolkit** as a contributor to the Kepth Lifecycle Toolkit repository, it is expected that you comply with the guidelines while making contributions towards the repository.
+Before using the **Keptn Lifecycle Toolkit** as a contributor to the Keptn Lifecycle Toolkit repository, it is expected that you comply with the guidelines while making contributions towards the repository.